Las Vegas Kidnapping Victim Yelled Assailant’s Name In Dramatic Assault Captured On Doorbell Camera

 The Las Vegas Metropolitan Police Department released footage of the incident, hoping for the public’s help in identifying the victim and her assailant.

 Authorities later identified the alleged assailant as 23-year-old Darnell Rodgers and arrested him on suspicion of kidnapping and domestic battery.
-The woman, and the couple’s one-month-old baby, were found safe.
+The woman, and the couple’s 1-month-old baby, were found safe.

-You can see the doorbell camera video below, but be warned: it contains violent content that may be disturbing to some viewers.
+Warning: The doorbell camera video below contains violent content that may be disturbing to some viewers.

 Now authorities are releasing more information about how they were able to identify and locate the alleged assailant and victim.

-For example, the woman actually said the name of her alleged assailant during the kidnapping.
+For example, the woman reportedly said the name of her alleged assailant during the kidnapping.

 “Stop, Darnell.”